kevinkniu/kevinkniu/README.md

 </h1>

 <p align='center'>
 I am a full stack software engineer with a background in strategy/operations and finance.
-I am enthusiastic about learning new technologies, and building engaging user interfaces.
-I am also adaptive to different team styles.
+I am enthusiastic about learning new technologies, and building engaging products.
+I am also adaptive to different team styles from my diverse professional experiences.
 </p>
 <p align='center'>
 My previous work emphasized identifying strategic priorities and managing multiple projects, which makes me a more empathetic, product-focused developer.
 I am actively exploring how my skillsets can intersect to contribute to modern-day technologies.